9.00-9.15 Opening remarks

 In the final part of the paper, we connect these claims with Nick Land's accelerationism, arguing that Land's philosophy provides the most explicit display of the immanent intensification of desire within the psychotic register.

 Maks Valenčič is a media theorist and philosopher.
-He is a researcher at The new centre for research and practice and editor of Šum: A journal of contemporary art and theory-fiction and managing editor of Razpotja magazine.
+He is a researcher at The New Centre for Research and Practice and editor of Šum: A journal of contemporary art and theory-fiction and managing editor of Razpotja magazine.
 He is also a member of the GIA collective and host of the podcast series Technologos.

 Maya B. Kronic (Urbanomic, Falmouth): Geist is a foxfish